What is Retatrutide?

 Given the synthesis complexity of Retatrutide, rigorous quality verification is particularly important.
 A comprehensive Certificate of Analysis should include HPLC purity data confirming minimum 99% purity, mass spectrometry data confirming the molecular weight at approximately 4758 Da, and batch specific documentation linking the certificate to the exact product supplied.

-At Pureline Biolabs every batch of Retatrutide is independently verified by Janoshik Analytical before being cleared for sale.
-The QR code on every vial links directly to the live publicly accessible certificate for that specific batch.
+Our Retatrutide is independently verified by Janoshik Analytical before being cleared for sale, with a minimum specification of 99% purity.
+The QR code on every vial links directly to the live, publicly accessible certificate for that specific batch.

 Retatrutide is not a licensed medicine in the United Kingdom.
 It is not approved by the MHRA for human or veterinary use.
 It is available for purchase and possession for genuine in vitro laboratory research purposes.
 Pureline Biolabs supplies Retatrutide exclusively under research use only conditions in compliance with UK regulations.